Nick-Parkes/mcen3030--mlproject-Nick-Parkes/README.md

 ---

-## Deliverable 2 — Method: Random Forest
+ — Method: Random Forest

 The LLM recommended a **Random Forest classifier**.
-Below is a summary of the method and why it is appropriate for this problem.

 ### What is a Decision Tree?
 A decision tree works like a flowchart.
 At each node, it asks a yes/no question about a feature — for example, "Is Current_J2 > 4.2 amps?" — and splits the data accordingly.
 It keeps splitting until it reaches a final prediction.
 A single tree is powerful but tends to **overfit**, meaning it memorizes the training data and performs poorly on new data.